Zabuelis/IRC_ChatBot/document.md

 - libcjson C library.

 ## Features
-- Uses Ollama to generate responses.
+- Uses Ollama to generate responses (Currently token size is set to 30, it can be changed in message_compilator.h).
 - Uses UNIX internals for smooth operation
 - Monitors all defined channels at once.
 - Logs channel messages and generated responses.
 - Admin channel and admin commands.
 - Ability to mute users (only allowed for admin user).
 - Ability to shutdown the program, without leaving the IRC server (only allowed for admin user).
-- Unique topic arguments for LLM response generation.
+- Unique topic arguments for LLM response generation (Only allowed for admin).
+- Ability to mute channels.
+(Only allowed for admin).

 ## Missing Features
 - Chat history for LLM is not stored.